If you use Gmail, did you know you can tap into your Gmail account activity and visualize your email activity?

 Reasons to Visualize Your Gmail Account Activity

-Let’s focus on why you might visualize your Gmail account activity in the first place.
+Let’s focus on why you might want to visualize your Gmail account activity in the first place.

 1. Workload indication.